A topic from the subject of Quantification in Chemistry.

 Quantitative Analysis

-Quantitative analysis determines the amount of a substance in a sample.
+Quantitative analysis determines the amount or concentration of a substance in a sample.
 One common method is titration, where a known amount of a reagent is added to a sample until a reaction is complete.
 The endpoint of the titration is indicated by a color change or other observable phenomenon.

 Experiment: Titration of Sodium Hydroxide with Hydrochloric Acid